 … but luck is frequently the result of doing diligence.

-Looking at how best to work with the required .500″ height increase, we fabricated a sandwich using two, .250″ thick plates of aluminum.
+Looking at how to best work with the required .500″ height increase, we fabricated a sandwich using two, .250″ thick plates of aluminum.

 This reinforced the armboard and we achieved a constrained layer armboard in the process!
 Not bad for a day’s work.